sarvarunajvm/ideal-goggles/DEVELOPER_GUIDE.md

-# 👨‍💻 Developer Guide - Ideal Googles
+# 👨‍💻 Developer Guide - Ideal Goggles

 Comprehensive guide for developers working on the Ideal Goggles application.